scilus/tractometer_website/exampleSite/content/english/tractometer/bundle_segmentation.md

 ### Choice 1: Using ROIs

 The first technique uses regions of interests (ROIs) defined by an expert for each bundle.
-You can use our script offered in scilpy:
+Many teams have proposed many tools for this task.
+You can use scripts offered by our lab in scilpy:

 - <a href="https://github.com/scilus/scilpy/blob/master/scripts/scil_score_tractogram.py" target="_blank"> scil_score_tractogram.py</a>
 - (upcoming) scil_segment_from_ROIs.py